gurjot06oct/Cplusplus/12 Iterators/types/Pass/Single vs Multi.md

-Certainly!
-Let's clarify the concepts of multi-pass and single-pass algorithms:

 ### Single-Pass Algorithms

 Single-pass algorithms are algorithms that traverse a range of elements exactly once, typically from the beginning to the end.
 Once an element is processed, it's not revisited during the same traversal.
 In single-pass algorithms, each element in the sequence is processed in a linear manner, and the algorithm terminates after reaching the end of the range.